 Since 1973, Georgia Southern University’s MPA program has been a leader in the advancement of public and nonprofit education.
 Today, the MPA program is recognized as one of the top graduate programs at Georgia Southern University, boasting a dedicated core faculty and an alumni base of nearly 700 and counting!

 In 2011, the MPA Program gained membership in the Nonprofit Academic Centers Council (NACC), which is comprised of academic programs and institutions committed to furthering research and education in philanthropy and the nonprofit sector.
 The MPA program is also accredited by the NASPAA Commission on Peer Review and Accreditation and listed on the Annual Roster of Accredited Programs in conformity with NASPAA Standards.

 On July 1, 2012, in recognition of the MPA program’s continued development, the program was made part of the newly established Institute for Public and Nonprofit Studies (IPNS).
 In 2018, the IPNS became the Department of Public and Nonprofit Studies.
 Today, the department serves as the focal point for scholarship, teaching, and professional service in the field of Public Administration, Public Policy, and Nonprofit Management at Georgia Southern.
 It is one of six academic departments in the College of Behavioral and Social Sciences.

 The Department added to its growing undergraduate curriculum with the addition of two undergraduate minors (Public Policy and Nonprofit Management) in Fall 2019.
-These minors, along with the Minor in Public Administration, are offered via online instruction and are open to all students seeking training in the public and nonprofit sectors.
+These minors, along with the Minor in Public Administration, are offered via online instruction and are open to all students who are seeking training in public and nonprofit management.
 Students in the Bachelor of Interdisciplinary Studies (BIS) program may also pursue program concentrations in these areas.